Inviting Relatives to Visit

 - Copy of your study permit

 - Your document(s) should be valid for the length of your family members’ stay in Canada.
-If you recently completed your program requirements but do not have a post-graduation work permit, you may send a copy of your study permit and an official letter of completion noting the date of your expected convocation ceremony date.
-If you have applied for a post-graduation work permit online but do not have it yet, send a copy of the Letter of Confirmation that IRCC sends when they receive the application.
+If you recently completed your program requirements but do not have a post-graduation work permit, you may send a copy of your study permit and an official Letter of Program Completion (from Okanagan College) noting the date of your expected convocation ceremony date.
+If you have applied for a post-graduation work permit online but do not have it yet, send a copy of the Letter of Submission Confirmation that IRCC sends when they receive the application.

-- Letter of invitation written by you (see template below)
+- A recently-dated Letter of Invitation written by you (see template below)

 - Copy of your marriage certificate if applicable (e.g. if you're inviting your spouse)